Looking at the LBPD

 As for Long Branch law enforcement leadership, Henry Green was appointed “chief marshal” in 1870 at a $350 annual salary.
 The force also grew to three marshals that year.
 After Green retired, police leaders were: Joseph V. West, Charles Pitman Lloyd, James W. Banford, and James Layton before Long Branch incorporated as a city in 1904.

 Interestingly enough, prior to 1905 police officers were elected or appointed annually.
-It wasn’t until Long Branch was reincorporated as a city that cops got tenure and a more modern police force emerged — 24 patrolmen were hired in 1905.
+It wasn’t until Long Branch was reincorporated as a city that cops got tenure and a modern police force first emerged — 24 new patrolmen were hired in 1905.
 Back then, officers wore white ribbon badges to identify themselves.
 According to Long Branch Daily Record history of the LBPD, the first official act the city commissioners asked of law enforcement was to remove a foul-smelling pig sty.

 Members of the first permanent official police force in 1905 were: Joseph V. West, Salvinius T. Emmons, Frank B. Wheeler, Leonard S. Van Dyke, Joseph A. Poole, James H. Brown, John Kirby, Jr., Charles Phillips, William E. Miller, William D. Walling, Charles E. Clark, Manus McGarvey, Harry S. Clayton, Daniel S. Martin, Herman K. Emmons, Sr., Ivins Erricksen, Thomas Loprai, John Stilger, Patrick Callahan, William J. Nickson, John Havens, Augustus S. Voorhees, M.W.
 Lediard, and Michael Cunnen.